TStupariu/vboard-thesis/Licenta.md

-Each problem has a solution.
+Every problem has a solution.
 Graphics are the starting point.
 The release of HTML5 has brought a new element: canvas with an API that allows advanced programming.
 It offers developers an editable area that does not rely on a DOM for creating graphics.
 It also needs no other external tool or extension.
 The interaction and drawing rely solely on the browser's Javascript engine.
-Its main advantages are ease of use and the effortless user interaction it can provide. ~~Also synonym here~~ this API offers an easy way to capture a video stream of the actions and graphics being drawn.
+Its main advantages are ease of use and the effortless user interaction it can provide.
+Furthermore, this API offers an easy way to capture a video stream of the actions and graphics being drawn in real time.

 For the streaming part, the solution for expensive server resources is eliminating servers all together.
 WebRTC P2P video streaming is a technology optimised for streaming data, including video, between multiple peers directly.
-This way, the system only needs a server for signalling clients when a connection offer is coming, but no actual video stream data passes through it.
-The connection for the video stream is made directly between the 2 clients' browsers, minimising the server resources needed.
+This way, the system only needs a server for signalling clients when a connection offer is incoming, but no actual video stream data passes through it.
+The connection for the video stream is made directly between the 2 clients' browsers, minimising the needed server resources.